mlswg/mls-architecture/draft-ietf-mls-architecture.md

 been compromised, which is not the case in this attack scenario (we explore stronger compromise scenarios as part of the following sections).

-MLS provides Post-Compromise Secrecy against an active adaptive attacker across epochs for AEAD encryption, which means that as soon as the epoch is changed, if the attacker does not have access to more secret material they won't be able to access any protected messages from future epochs.
+MLS provides Post-Compromise Security against an active adaptive attacker across epochs for AEAD encryption, which means that as soon as the epoch is changed, if the attacker does not have access to more secret material they won't be able to access any protected messages from future epochs.